citizenweb3/staking/Bitsong.md

 - BitSong is a new music platform, which is built using [Cosmos-SDK] (https://cosmos.network) and the distributed IPFS filesystem.
 - Your music will be distributed via BitSong on all its clients.
 For each track listened, you will receive a real-time $BTSG reward the token that is used to secure the network.
 - Thanks to blockchain technology, each stream will be recorded and impossible to modify.
 - Your music will be distributed via BitSong on all its clients.
-For each track listened, you will receive a real-time BTSG reward.
+For each track listened, you will receive a real-time BTSG token reward.
 - Distributed governance means that there is no element that can make decisions independently.

 ## How to obtain BTSG tokens?